nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 428
 00:24:21,912 --> 00:24:26,185
-[SPEAKER_00]: iterate through this, like building up to what we eventually want.
+[SPEAKER_00]: iterating through this, like building up to what we eventually want.

 429
 00:24:26,165 --> 00:24:30,555